 Amounts distributed by a charitable remainder annuity trust or a charitable remainder unitrust have the following characteristics in the hands of the recipients:

-• First, as ordinary income to the extent of current and undistributed ordinary income for prior years of the trust.
+• First, as ordinary income to the extent of ordinary income for the current year and undistributed ordinary income for prior years of the trust.
 Ordinary income is computed without regard to any net operating loss deductions under section 172.